jangsus1/ML-Fall24-Team7/docs/FINAL.md

     ![PCA2](../assets/lstm_pca.png)

   - Supervised Learning Method (Confusion Matrix): LightGBM with 30 seconds (300 frames) window size
   We also visualized the confusion matrix, which represents the performance of the LightGBM model, to check the prediction accuracy for each class.
+The result looks promising for some of the classes like "web-browsing" and "playing games", which reaches over 94% of accuracy.
+However, some classes like "chatting" and "reading" has relatively poor classification accuracy below 60%.
+We might be able to handle this problem through class merging like "playing games" or add mode traing data.
     ![CM](../assets/lightgbm_5.png)